PhilipDaniels/gapix/README.md

 # Caveats
 * Has only been tested on my own GPX files from a Garmin Edge 1040.

 # TODO
 - Check EOFs everywhere?
 - Declaration bug?
 - Parse self-closed empty tags?
-- Create a new type(s) for latlon which is bounded to the range -90.0..90.0.
-  Also dgpsStationType (0..=1203)
 - A new Extensions type

 - Full pass lossless read and write of the complete XSD.